BinhMisfit/pet-recognition/README.md

 # Pet-recognition
-A sample codes for cat/dog recognition
+A sample code for cat/dog recognition